APS Instruction for Authors

-The supplementary information may not be altered, nor newsupplementary information added, after the paper has been accepted for publication.
+The supplementary information may not be altered, nor new supplementary information added, after the paper has been accepted for publication.

 Accepted file formats:

 We cannot accept TeX and LaTeX.

 File sizes must be as small as possible, so that they can be downloaded quickly.
 Images should not exceed 640×480 pixels (9×6.8 inches at 72 pixels per inch) but we would recommend 480×360 pixels as the maximum frame size for movies.
 We would also recommend a frame rate of 15 frames per second.
 If applicable to the presentation of the supplementary information, use a 256-color palette.
-Please consider the use of lower specification for all of these points ifthe supplementary information can still be represented clearly.
+Please consider the use of lower specification for all of these points if the supplementary information can still be represented clearly.
 Our recommended maximum data rate is 150 kB/s.

-The number of files should be limited to eight, and the totalfile size should not exceed 8 MB.
-Individual files should notexceed 1 MB.
-Please seek advice from the editorial officebefore sending files larger than our maximum size to avoiddelays in publication.
+The number of files should be limited to eight, and the total file size should not exceed 8 MB.
+Individual files should not exceed 1 MB.
+Please seek advice from the editorial office before sending files larger than our maximum size to avoid delays in publication.

 Submission of papers

-The first thing you need to do, if you have not done soalready, is register for an account on our online submission and review system with Scholar One Manuscript Central (http:// mc.manuscriptcentral.com/aphs).
-After this, please consult the User Guide to enable you to submit your article through our secure server.
+Second, if you have not done so already, is register for an account on our online submission and review system with ScholarOne Manuscript Central (https:// mc.manuscriptcentral.com/aphs).
+After this, please consult the User Tutorials to enable you to submit your article through our secure server.
 Please be sure that your browser is set to accept cookies.
 Our tracking system requires cookies for proper operation.
-(If you have Windows XP the defaults will need changing.
-For more details on this, please refer to the‘Tips’ function on this site.)

 Upon receipt of the manuscript, a letter acknowledging receipt will be sent to the corresponding author.
-After being pre-reviewed by the editors, most of the submitted manuscripts will be sent to expert referees for peer-review.
+After being pre-reviewed by the editors, most of the submitted manuscripts will be sent to expert reviewer for peer-review.
 All manuscripts are subject to editorial modifications.
 APS disclaims any liability for statements made by authors or advertisers.

-Licence to Publish
+Licence to publish

 Once the manuscript has been accepted, the corresponding author will receive PDF proofs and are responsible for proofreading and checking the entire article.
 Authors should correct only typesetting errors, no major alteration of the text will be accepted.
 Page proofs must be returned within 48 h to avoid delays in publication along with the reprint order if required.